appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 1. Verify evidence to confirm application is securely utilizing state and redirect_uri validation to prevent against open redirect and CSRF vulnerabilities.

 *L2*
-1. Verify that the application is not vulnerable to open redirects or CSRF vulnerabilities in the OAuth authorization process.
+1. Verification shall confirm that the application is not vulnerable to open redirects or CSRF vulnerabilities in the OAuth authorization process.